 Geographic Connection to Pennsylvania: Milford, Pike County

 Not only has Hines been very productive, but she has earned the esteem of educators and children's book experts alike.
-Both Daddy Makes the Best Spaghetti and Grandma Gets Grumpy were given Children's Choice Awards by the International Reading Association and Children's Book Council.
-The National Science Teachers Association and the National Council for the Social Studies have each recognized the quality of Hines' books: Remember the Butterflies (1991) and Flying Firefighters (1993) respectively.
-The Pennsylvania Library Association's Carolyn W. Field Award went to 1995's What Joe Saw.
+Both Daddy Makes the Best Spaghetti (1986) and Grandma Gets Grumpy (1988) were given Children's Choice Awards by the International Reading Association and Children's Book Council.
+The National Science Teachers Association and the National Council for the Social Studies have each recognized the quality of Hines' books Remember the Butterflies (1991) and Flying Firefighters (1993) respectively.
+The Pennsylvania Library Association's Carolyn W. Field Award went to her 1995 What Joe Saw.